John Maeda: Educator and academic administrator

+President of Rhode Island School of Design

 In 2011, RISD's faculty majority passed a vote of no confidence in Maeda.
 He survived the vote, and subsequently led RISD to be recognized by the business community as number one in the world while shepherding the national STEAM movement, feeling that "art and design are poised to transform our economy in the 21st century like science and technology did in the last century."
 For his work in advancing STEAM education, Maeda was recognized with a Tribeca Film Festival Disruptor Award and the Nancy Hanks Lecture on Arts & Public Policy at the John F. Kennedy Center.
 Maeda resigned from his RISD presidency at the end of 2013 and joined KPCB.
 Around the same time he also joined eBay's Design Advisory Board as chairman.

+Visual art and other work

-In 2014 and 2015, he guest curated and hosted PopTech: REBELLION and PopTech: HYBRID.
+In 2014 and 2015, he guest curated and hosted PopTech: REBELLION, and PopTech: HYBRID.

 In 2015 he published his first Design In Tech Report to connect the investing world with the world of design and technology.
 A 2nd Design in Tech Report was published in 2016 and later in 2017, a 3rd Design In Tech Report was published.

-From 2019 until 2020, he was an Executive Vice President and Chief Experience Officer at Publicis Sapient where he helped businesses bridge strategy and engineering with computational design.
+Maeada's artwork is in the collections of the Museum of Modern Art in New York City; the San Francisco Museum of Modern Art; and the Cartier Foundation in Paris.

-Awards
+Awards and honors

 In 1999, he was named one of the 21 most important people in the 21st century by Esquire.
 In 2001, he received the National Design Award for Communication Design in the United States and Japan's Mainichi Design Prize.

+He received the 2005 Lucky Strike Designer Award from the Raymond Loewy Foundation.
 In 2009, he was inducted into the New York Art Director’s Club Hall of Fame, and he received the AIGA Medal in 2010.
 He is a trustee of the Cooper–Hewitt, National Design Museum.

-Honorary doctorates awarded by Drexel University (2017), Simon Fraser University (2014), Maryland Institute College of Arts (2003).
+Honorary doctorates awarded by City University of Hong Kong (2022), Drexel University (2017), Simon Fraser University (2014), Maryland Institute College of Arts (2003).

 Personal life

-Maeda is married to Kris Maeda and together they have five daughters.
+Maeda is married to Kris Maeda, and together they have five daughters.
 Kris and John Maeda worked together on the design consultancy, MAEDASTUDIO.